Skip to main content

 (X) "School district" means any city, county, exempted village, local, joint vocational school, community school, or educational service center.

 (Y) "Secondary space" means space that cannot be classified as primary space, because the usable space ordinarily assigned to the school child program may be scheduled for use by others on an occasional basis.
-Secondary space provides additional space options for program operations and must be available during the program's operation.
+Secondary space provides additional space options for program operations and will be available during the program's operation.

 (Z) "Superintendent" means the chief administrative officer of the school district, county board of developmental disabilities, community school, or eligible nonpublic school.